Tresor11/BookStore/README.md

 ![screenshot](./bookstore.png)

 This project is a simple application where the user can create a book and can filter the books they want to see by category.
-The application fetches the data from a rails API that was built especially for this project
+The application fetches the data from a rails API that was built especially for this project.

 ### Future features
 - make the app responsive for mobile devices